Wegovy Price in UAE: Cost & Dosing Guide

 - STEP 3 (intensive behavioural therapy): −16.0% weight loss when combined with low-calorie diet

-- STEP 4 (continuation vs withdrawal): −17.4% maintained with ongoing treatment; patients who switched to placebo regained weight
+- STEP 4 (continuation vs withdrawal): −17.4% maintained with ongoing semaglutide; participants switched to placebo regained weight

 - STEP 5 (2-year data): −15.2% sustained at 104 weeks, confirming long-term durability